gorohoroh/ghi-playground/README.md

 # ghi-playground
-A playground for GitHub Issues
+A personal playground for GitHub Issues